-According to the American Diabetes Association, 9.3% of Americans have diabetes, a disease affecting the way the human body processes glucose.
-Over an extended period of time, high glucose levels can damage the nervous system, reducing sensation in the feet.
+According to the American Diabetes Association, 9.3% of Americans have diabetes, which affects how the human body processes glucose.
+Over an extended period, high glucose levels can damage the nervous system, reducing sensation in the feet.

-Due to the suppression of the immune response and reduced blood flow to the feet in diabetics, the body may be unable to heal wounds you suffer to your feet.
-As sensation has already been reduced, if you aren’t checking your feet regularly, you may not realize your feet are injured until it’s too late.
-If left untreated, bacterial infections can lead to gangrene, which may require amputation to ensure that the infection does not spread to other parts of the body.
+Due to the suppression of the immune response and reduced blood flow to the feet in people with diabetes, the body may be unable to heal wounds you suffer to your feet.
+As sensation has already been reduced, if you aren’t checking your feet regularly, you may only realize your feet are injured once it’s too late.
+In addition, if left untreated, bacterial infections can lead to gangrene, which may require amputation to ensure that the infection does not spread to other parts of the body.

 Let’s discuss how exactly diabetic foot problems occur, what serious foot problems are, and how you can prevent them from happening to you.

 With diabetes, high blood sugar damages your body in many ways, with one part affected is your nerves.
 Nerve damage occurs the most in your feet and ankles, leading to several problems if left untreated.

 Because you have damaged nerves, you may not feel pain in your feet, nor can you feel if your feet are hot are cold.
 Because of this, you may not notice that you have foot problems, which can lead to severe issues if left untreated.
 For example, you may not feel an infection until it’s too late.

 Because blood has difficulties getting to your feet, you may have several foot problems.
 For example, when your blood vessels don’t deliver blood like they used to, you may develop diabetic foot ulcers, have slow wound healing, plantar fasciitis (heel pain,) gangrene, and several other foot and ankle problems.